 Because New Jersey is a mostly urban area, the state has a high population density and more cars on the road.
 That means car accidents are more likely, which is reflected in the higher-than-average auto insurance premiums.

-Auto insurance discounts in New Jersey
+Car insurance discounts in New Jersey

-Many auto insurance providers in New Jersey offer discounts that can help customers save money on their annual premium.
+Many auto insurance providers in New Jersey offer car insurance discounts that can help customers save money on their annual premium.
 Popular discounts include being a good driver, having a clean driving record, bundling policies, having an anti-theft system installed, insuring a new car and being a good student.